christofmuc/KnobKraft-orm/README.md

 which will produce a launchable application in a folder called `KnobKraftOrm.app`.

-Should you get an error about the required ICU libraries not being found check the CMakeLists.txt file which sets a variable called ´ICU_ROOT´ current to ´/opt/homebrew/Cellar/icu4c/72.1´.
+Should you get an error about the required ICU libraries not being found check the CMakeLists.txt file which sets a variable called ´ICU_ROOT´ current to ´/opt/homebrew/Cellar/icu4c/74.2´.
 Check this is still correct, else fix the path.

+Use this to find out the install directory of your ICU library:

+    ls `brew --prefix icu4c`

 The reason for the ICU making problems is that there will be an ICU already shipped with the Mac, but being incomplete.
 So we need to install a complete SDK and make sure it takes precedence over the system supplied library.